johnshearing/PrivateKeyVault/README.md

 # PrivateKeyVault - Make Instructions
-### Airgapped raspberry pi computer for working with blockchains
+### Airgapped raspberry pi computer with touch screen and camera
-### Has touch screen and camera installed
+### For working with blockchains and for encrypted messaging
 ### Featuring LUKS full disk encryption
 ### Using qr-codes to pass encrypted files and offline transactions across the airgap